thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

         "tags"         : "app:carts,environment:dev",
     },
     ```
-1. Specify the upper limit.
+1. Specify the upper limit and lower limit.
     ```
         ...
         "tags"         : "app:carts,environment:dev",
-        "upperLimit"   : 1000
+        "upperLimit"   : 3000,
+        "lowerLimit"   : 2800
     },
     ```
 1. Add the following query to retrieve timeseries data for the **percentile of response time** of the carts service.